 In her spare time Georgie likes to keep active and recently completed her first half marathon.
 Georgie also loves to travel, undertake DIY projects and is a bit of a foodie.

-Ashley grew up in Melbourne before moving to Sydney to complete a Bachelor of Business in Business Law and Management.
+Ashley grew up in Melbourne before moving to Sydney to complete a Bachelor of Business in Management & Business Law.
 His work experience has seen him move across Australia working in the sport, not-for-profit and private sector, and he has recently commenced an MBA with the Australian Graduate School of Management.